rocketnia/effection/README.md

 API documentation is maintained in this repo and [hosted at the Racket website](https://docs.racket-lang.org/effection/).

 There's some work currently happening in `effection/effects/base` to implement Effection's dynamic scope/effect handler system.
-These definitions are not entirely documented or exported yet, and there are still several big holes in their impelementations.
+These definitions are not entirely documented or exported yet, and there are still several big holes in their implementations.